ethereum-optimism/community-hub/src/docs/developers/bedrock/bedrock.md

 From an application development perspective, EIP-1559 introduces the following changes:

 - The `BASEFEE` opcode is now supported.
 The `BASEFEE` opcodes returns the base fee of the current block.
-- The `eth_maxPriorityFeePerGas` and `eth_maxFeePerGas` RPC methods are now supported.
-These methods return the maximum priority fee and maximum fee per gas that the transaction pool will accept.
+- The `eth_maxPriorityFeePerGas` and `eth_feeHistory` RPC methods are now supported. `eth_maxPriorityFeePerGas` returns a fee per gas that is an estimate of how much you can pay as a priority fee, or 'tip', to get a transaction included in the current block. `eth_feeHistory` returns a collection of historical gas information from which you can decide what to submit as your `maxFeePerGas` and/or `maxPriorityFeePerGas`.

 ### Removed Opcodes